temporalio/documentation/docs/concepts/clusters.md

 - For Temporal Server v1.19 and earlier, all supported databases for Visibility provide standard Visibility features, and an Elasticsearch database is required for advanced Visibility features.
 - For Temporal Server v1.20 and later, advanced Visibility features are enabled on all supported SQL databases, in addition to Elasticsearch.
-- From Temporal Server v1.21 and later, - Standard Visibility is no longer in development, and we recommend migrating to a [database that supports advanced Visibility features](/cluster-deployment-guide#supported-databases). - Visibility configuration in Temporal Cluster is updated.
-For details see [Visbility store setup](/cluster-deployment-guide#visibility-store). - Dual Visibility is enabled.
+- In Temporal Server v1.21 and later, standard Visibility is no longer in development, and we recommend migrating to a [database that supports advanced Visibility features](/cluster-deployment-guide#supported-databases).
+Visibility configuration in Temporal Cluster is updated and Dual Visibility is enabled.
+For details, see [Visibility store setup](/cluster-deployment-guide#visibility-store).

 :::